ChuckMash/ESPythoNOW/README.md

 NOTE about current state, subject to change or improvments
 ---
 * Interface must support monitor mode
-* Any "local" MAC address is supported, does not need to match actual local MAC
+* Any "local" MAC address is supported
-* Does not send delivery confirmation, so an ESP based device sending messages to ESPythoNOW will not have a confirmed delivery
+  * Only actual local MAC will provide delivery confirmation
 * Does not retry transmission, or detect delivery confirmation
 * Does not support ESP-NOW encryption